harshw2284/Kubernetes-journey/Day-02.md

 This is a powerful trick — use it to quickly scaffold a manifest, then customize it.

-**Verify**: Save the dry-run output to a file and compare its structure with your nginx-pod.yaml.
-What fields are the same ?
-What is different ?
+**Verify**: Save the dry-run output to a file and compare its structure with your nginx-pod.yaml.What fields are the same ?
+What is different?

 Different Fields: